 He immigrated to New Zealand some years ago and had been studying at the University of Waikato for the past 5 years.
 He completed a Post Graduate Diploma in Technology Education and a Masters in Education in 2014, at Waikato Uni.
 His teaching position is HOD Technology at a secondary school in New Zealand, where he has been teaching Design and Visual Communication to junior and senior high school students for several years now.

 Some of his interests are Open Education, Global Development Education, Philosophy of Education, Open Education Resources, Creative Commons Licenses, Sustainable Architecture, Biomimetics (ask nature how), Design and Visual Communication, Peer-to-Peer Collaboration (P2P), Digital Learning and Teaching Technologies.

 An Endeavor Fellowship was awarded to him (Ministry of Education NZ/Royal Society of NZ) in 2012.
 The area of study for the Fellowship at Waikato Uni (host) was 'Exploring Sustainable Architecture and Biomimetics in Teaching DVC'.
 Title- Sustainable Architecture:Investigating new sustainable materials and renewable systems.
 See the fellowship page for details:

 A Secondary School Study Award was given to him in 2016 by the Ministry of Education (Teach NZ).
 It included a one year full time study for the year 2016 away from work.
-William used the time to prepare his Literature Reviews for a future PhD with titles (dissertations):
+William used the time to prepare his Literature Review with titles (dissertations):